UCdasec/FaultArm/README.md

 ### Parser.py

 Main parsing module.
-Intended to parse 32-bit ARM assembly code.
+Intended to parse 32-bit x86 assembly code.
 It combs through the source code and creates objects depending on what it encounters.
 Once the source code is transformed into a list of objects, it can be more easily worked with to discover patterns.
 It uses Python’s type hints to be more transparent.

 `Locations` are spots in the code that can be referenced and jumped to.
 Example: .LC0 and main.